uuyen/docker-birthday-3/tutorial.md

 </html>
 ```

-The next step now is to create an image with this web app.
+The next step now is to create a Docker image with this web app.
 As mentioned above, all user images are based off a base image.
 Since our application is written in Python, the base image we're going to use will be [Python 3](https://hub.docker.com/_/python/).
 We'll do that using a **Dockerfile**.

 Open Dockerfile.
 Now start by specifying our base image.
 Use the `FROM` keyword to do that